PLAY-behaviorome/KoBoToolbox/README.md

 ## Workflows

 - [Working document](http://PLAY-behaviorome.github.io/KoBoToolbox/gather-clean.html) to develop and test import, cleaning, and export procedures.
+- There is an [Rmd document](export-measures-by-form.Rmd) to export all measures by form.
+It creates an [HTML](export-measures-by-form.html) report with useful information for conducting quality assurance (QA) reviews.

+## Future work

+- Export questions for each measure.
+- Automate downloading of forms from KoBoToolbox.
+- Integrate session/subject-specific data files with PLAYmate app.
+- Create QA dashboard for PLAY team.

 ## File organization

 - Exported `.xlsx` files from KoBoToolbox.org are saved to a restricted directory on Box.
 At present, this export is manual.
-- Local copies of this repo contain a `csv/` directory that is private because it contains identifiable data.
+- Local copies of this repo contain a `csv/` directory that is private (and not synched to GitHub) because it contains identifiable data.
     - Within `csv/` there are directories for
         - `aggregate/`: CSV files by measure for all participants in the latest export.
         - `by_form/`: CSV files by KoBoToolbox form, e.g., \{'12_English', '12_Bilingual_English', etc.\}, and measure, e.g., \{'basic_demog', 'dll_eng_long', etc.\}.
         - `by_session/`: CSV files by session (participant) for each measure.
             - The file names follow this convention: `PLAY_<Databrary_vol_id><Databrary_session_id>_<measure>.csv`
-        - There is a hidden directory, `.analysis`, that contains CSV files used by the code base
+        - There is a hidden directory, `.analysis`, that contains CSV files used by the code base:
             - `form_measures.csv`: table of form stems, e.g., `12_English`, measure labels, e.g., `mbcdi_eng_short`, and the column range in the associated exported `.xlsx` file where the data for the measure can be found, e.g., `ER:HU`.
 This range helps make the extraction of relevant columns more efficient.
             - `sites_databrary.csv`: table of PLAY site id's, e.g. 'NYUNI, site names, e.g., 'New York University', and the PLAY Project Databrary volume ID, e.g., 899.